NVIDIA/DIGITS/docs/GettingStarted.md

     % cd $HOME/digits
     % ./digits-devserver

-NOTE:  The first time DIGITS is run, you will be asked for the location of some directories.
-It should look something like the following:
+The first time DIGITS is run, you will be asked to confirm some configuration options.
+In most cases, you should be able to accept the defaults by pressing `ENTER` repeatedly.

 <pre>
-./runme.sh
+% ./digits-devserver
   ___ ___ ___ ___ _____ ___
  |   \_ _/ __|_ _|_   _/ __|
  | |) | | (_ || |  | | \__ \